MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Grant-MgGroupSitePermission.md

 # Grant-MgGroupSitePermission

 ## SYNOPSIS
-Grant users access to a link represented by a [permission][].
+Grant users access to a link represented by a permission][].

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Grant-MgBetaGroupSitePermission](/powershell/module/Microsoft.Graph.Beta.Groups/Grant-MgBetaGroupSitePermission?view=graph-powershell-beta)
+This API is supported in the following [national cloud deployments.

 ## SYNTAX